oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 ## Task 3: Prepare objects in the Oracle Database

-1. Get the the database user `ADMIN` password
+1. Get the database user `ADMIN` password

     The ADMIN password can be retrieved from a k8s secret using this command.
 Replace the **DBNAME** with the name of your database.
 Save the password as it will be needed in later steps.